-- Confirmed the logic of my reasoning and inference?1
+- Confirmed the logic of my reasoning and inference?

 Next, revise for organization.
 After you feel comfortable with your content, consider the organization of your draft.
 See Revising for Organization to learn strategies for improving the structure of your paper and the logical presentation of your ideas.

 Finally, focus on the surface level.
 After you've revised for content and organization, turn your attention to the surface level of your paper.
-In this final stage of revision, you should look for ways to improve the clarify, consistency, and correctness of your writing on the level of the sentence and word.
+In this final stage of revision, you should look for ways to improve the clarity, consistency, and correctness of your writing at the sentence- and word-level.
 Edit for grammar, word choice, correct citations, and similar errors in this stage.
 Use the following list to fine-tune your language.

 Improve clarity and consistency by:

 - replacing nominalizations (nouns made from verbs) with strong verbs

 - reducing "there are" and "it is" constructions

 - deleting excessive and unnecessary phrases (I believe, in order to, etc.)

 - replacing vague words with precise words or phrases

 1These revision tips incorporate suggestions from Donald Zimmermann and Dawn Rodrigues's Research and Writing in the Disciplines.
 (Fort Worth: Harcourt Brace Jovanovich College Publisher, 1992.)